cfw-guide/dsi.cfw.guide/docs/ro_RO/sd-card-setup.md

 ### Secțiunea II - Formatarea cardului SD cu Disk Utility

-Această secțiune formatează cardurile SD mai mari de 32GB în FAT32.
+This section formats SD cards larger than 32GB to FAT32.

 ::: tip

-Dacă ai un card SD mai mic de 32GB, sari la Secțiunea III.
+If your SD card is 32GB or less in capacity, skip to Section III.

 :::